Cities Service: Early years

 On May 20, 1953, Jones was elected the first chairman of the board of Cities.
 Succeeding him as president was Burl Stevens Watson Sr. (1893–1975).
 Watson had joined Cities in 1917 as a cadet engineer after graduating from the University of Alabama.

 On June 25, 1959, Watson succeeded Jones as chairman of the board and chief executive.
 Replacing Watson as president was John Edwin Warren (1901–1988).
 Warren had left his post as senior vice-president of the First National City Bank of New York in November 1958 to become a director and chairman of the executive committee of Cities.
 Jones remained on the board and succeeded Warren as chairman of the executive committee.

-Cities was struck by tragedy when on March 1, 1962, Jones, who was chairman of the executive committee still, was killed in the crash of American Airlines Flight 1.
+On March 1, 1962, Jones, who was chairman of the executive committee still, was killed in the crash of American Airlines Flight 1.
 Jones had been on his way to California to meet president Dwight D. Eisenhower, whence the two men would travel to Mexico for a fishing trip.
 The funeral was held on March 5 at St. James' Episcopal Church and was attended by Eisenhower, numerous government officials, and the presidents of almost all banks and oil companies based in New York.

 In June 1965, Cities announced that chairman Watson and president Warren would both leave their posts at the end of the year; Warren would retire while Watson would remain a director and chairman of the executive committee.
 The new chairman and chief executive would be John Lawrence Burns (1908–1996), while the new president would be Charles Scott Mitchell (1909–1972).
 Burns was a management consultant who had served from 1957 to 1961 as president of RCA, and also was chairman of Rawlings.
 Mitchell had joined Cities in 1930 after graduating with an engineering degree from North Carolina State University.
 At the time of his appointment, he was an executive vice-president.

 On Sunday, February 11, 1968, Burns announced that he was stepping down as chairman.
 Burns informed the board he had completed the task for which he was hired, which was to reorganize the company's administrative and managerial procedures, and which to return to private endeavors.
 Mitchell was elected as the new chairman and chief executive, while John Edgar Heston (1910–1972), then president of the Cities Service Oil Company, was appointed president.
 Both appointments became effective on February 12.